jamespfennell/transiter/tests/endtoend/README.md

 Run Transiter using `go run . server`.

-Run the source server using `python tests/endtoend/sourceserver/sourceserver.py`.
+Run the source server using `go run tests/endtoend/sourceserver/sourceserver.go`.

 Run the tests using `pytest path/to/test.py`.